We now provide 24-hour care, 365 days a year on conjunction with Vets Now. Find out more here

 • Prevents the risk of testicular tumours and prostatic problems

-• Can drastically reduce hypersexual behaviour, such as mounting/humping and scent marking
+• Can reduce hypersexual behaviour, such as mounting/humping and scent marking

 • Can reduce aggression displays to other male dogs